A crucial aspect of planning any cruise vacation is knowing what is and is not included in the advertised fare.

 When you get the receipt for your purchase, you will notice that there is a line for an additional gratuity; however, you are able to leave this blank.

 At the end of the cruise, some people will leave a tip for their stateroom attendant and dining staff.
 If you feel like this is something you would like to do, you do not need to worry about leaving them a tip every night.

 There are some instances where you will be thankful that you brought some small bills with you, one being before you even step foot on the ship!

 When you arrive at the cruise terminal, there will be porters there to grab your luggage.
 It is customary to tip them $1-$2 per bag for their services.
 If you are a family of four with four large suitcases, this will mean tipping around $8.

 Additionally, even though you are not required to tip extra on drink or spa purchases, you may feel that the service warrants it.
 In that case, it is always nice to be able to directly hand the bartender or spa specialist some cash.

 Some cruisers even swear by giving a bartender a tip at the beginning of the cruise and claim that it gets them better service.
 This, however, is never guaranteed to happen.

 The youth programming onboard cruise ships is one of the reasons why they make a great family vacation, and what makes it even better is that most of the services are included in the cost of your base fare!
 Some cruise lines and ships may offer late-night babysitting for an additional fee; however, daytime programming will not cost you anything extra!

-At the end of the cruise, you may feel like you should tip the staff members that kept your kids safe and entertained while you got some much needed adults-only time.
+At the end of the cruise, you may feel like you should tip the staff members who kept your kids safe and entertained while you got some much-needed adults-only time.
 Since this is included in the cost of your cruise, you do not have to leave an extra gratuity.
 Hooray for family-friendly vacations!